 To further evaluate the ability of tunnel edges to form, we deployed additional 20 P2P nodes on hosts H1 and 20 nodes running on host H2.
 These nodes were configured to use only UDP transports, and their hosts H1 and H2 were configured to drop UDP packets between them, thus modeling a scenario where there is a routing outage between two sites.
 We observed two instances where one of the adjacent pairs was running on H1, while the other was running on H2.
 Tunnel edges formed between these nodes in both cases, again rendering a 100% consistent P2P ring.
 Without tunnel edges, these nodes would have had inconsistent view of their local neighborhoods (in identifier space), and the messages addressed to them were likely to be misdelivered.

 We measure the delay incurred by a new P2P node (on a home desktop) to get connected with its left and right neighbors on the ring using tunnel edges over several trials.
 The average time to get connected with neighbors is less than 10 seconds, using UDP or TCP.
 The home desktop did not have an Internet path to a few nodes on PlanetLab and every time it became a neighbor to one of these nodes, it relied on tunnel edges to get connected, which took 41 seconds on average.
 Our current implementation delays creation of tunnel edges by an arbitrarily chosen interval of 15 seconds (to accommodate for the delay in setting up TCP or UDP connections due to hole-punching or packet losses).
-However, we also observed cases where it took up to 124 seconds to form tunnel edges with the neighbors.
-This delay in forming tunnel edges is explained as follows.
+However, we also observed cases where it took up to 124 seconds to form tunnel edges is explained as follows.

 The linking protocol for connection setup is executed through one or more linkers; each linker sends link messages using the different URIs of the remote node in parallel until it starts receiving replies.
 Only one linker is active at a time, during which it sends several link messages over a URI until it starts receiving replies or gives up.
 Initially, the new node does not have any connections to tunnel over and its tunnel URI is empty.
-The first linker that is created can thus only succeed using TCP or UDP.
+It does not observe a connection overlap with its neighbor node (with which it has exchanged Connect To Me messages) to successfully create a tunnel edge.
+Similarly, the neighbor node also observes an empty tunnel URI for the new node, and hence cannot create a tunnel edge.
+The first linkers that are created at these nodes can thus only succeed using TCP or UDP.
 When TCP or UDP communication is not possible, it takes several attempts for the linker to finish, and the next linker to be activated.
 In some cases, the linker containing a usable tunnel URI (created after the node has acquired a few connections) is still waiting in the queue.
-In future work, we are considering an implementation that would allow updations to the tunnel URI listed in the currently active linker, which would obviate the need to wait for the next linker.